-We want to ensure that Looked After and Accommodated Children subject of the Children (Scotland) Act 1995, and other applicants who are currently being supported by other agencies, are given the best possible opportunity to make the transition from a care setting to their own tenancy.
+We want to ensure that Looked After and Accommodated Children subject of the Children (Scotland) Act 1995 as amended by the Children and Young Peoples Act (Scotland) 2014, and other applicants who are currently being supported by other agencies, are given the best possible opportunity to make the transition from a care setting to their own tenancy.
 We aim to support people in making that transition as easy as possible.